 By taking advantage of Zendesk’s powerful business rules, you can divide Amazon messages by country.
 Then you can treat them as using the language of your choice.
 You can automatically set the language for German customers to German, Canadian customers to English or French, and so on.

-The last step is setting the language with a trigger or automation.
+Once your marketplaces have been tagged, you can set the language for each one with a trigger or automation.
 Here’s one example of a trigger for setting the language:

 - Meet all of the following conditions